AIpaca-Inc/inference_doc/source/includes/_inference.md

 The description used to remind which inference job was which.

 **wait_request_s**: _int = 30_<br/>
-The time in seconds used to wait for instance request to be fulfilled.
+The time in seconds used to wait for instance requests to be fulfilled.

 ## complete()